Zarktao/command-runner/readme.md

 ### Base Thought
 * Every task can be simplified as a single command with several properties.
 Like sql queries or commands in shell.
 * ThreadPool provided by Java is simple and easy to use.
-(I'm not sure it is stable in JavaEE web application.
-Sometimes tomcat could not be shutdown because undeamon thread.)
+(I'm not sure it is stable in JavaEE web application.)
 * Change a synchronized task to asynchronous task.

 ### Constraint